 The retail structure in bakery is very different to the UK.
 In-store bakeries are not really widespread in India, with only a selected number in premium stores.

 Small independent retailers known as mom and pop stores in India are split into four categories, with A being the highest and D being the lowest in terms of quality.
 For example, A class stores are similar to ones in the UK, with a variety of high-quality baked goods in stand-out packaging and at a higher cost.
-D class stores are very small shops with minimal products on offer at a cheap price.
+D class stores (pictured below) are very small shops with minimal products on offer at a cheap price.

 A challenge in rural India for example is not every household has a freezer.
 Retail stores, particularly B and C class stores, do not all have freezers.

 India is one of the biggest e-commerce markets in the world, with the largest amount of internet/smartphone users at 340 million.